 By Displaysense's Lucy Eagland

-Depending on your collection, you may have more items that need to be folded away rather than hung.
-Adding or incorporating shelving into your wardrobe will give you additional space and be sure to make use of the full height of your wardrobe, as you would with rails.
-This is easy to do with Twin Slot shelving systems as they allow you to personalise the layout to your needs.
+Depending on your clothing, you may have items that are better suited to being folded rather than hung.
+Adding or incorporating shelving into your walk-in wardrobe will give you additional space.
+This is easy to do with twin slot shelving systems as they allow you to personalise the layout to your needs.

-If you often find that your floor space is cluttered with bags and shoes, then a cube system can not only give you vertical space, but separate and tidy your items too.
+If you often find that your floor space is cluttered with bags and shoes, then cube shelving can not only give you vertical space but separate and tidy your items too.
 Adding baskets or fabric boxes allows you to store smaller items together.
-If you have a large shoe collection, tiered shoe racks will help keep them tidy, safe from damage and allow you to easily spot the pair you are looking for.
-Knowing where items are can save you a lot of precious time when you are in a rush.
+If you have an extensive shoe collection, tiered shoe racks will help keep them tidy, safe from damage and enable you to spot the pair you want quickly.

 Installing a fitted walk-in wardrobe won’t work for everyone.
 If your space needs to be more adaptable and versatile for a growing family or an upcoming house move, consider using a clothes rail on wheels.
 A portable rail is perfect for a small walk-in wardrobe, allowing you to move your clothes into a larger space anytime you need them.
 And you needn’t compromise on style, with a range of on-trend industrial clothes rails to create a stylish and functional space.